9 Simple Foods You Must Have in Your DietArticle posted in: Nutrition

 7. Beans and Legumes

 Avocados are a type of fruit, not a vegetable.
 And, they also contain more fat than any other fruit.
 I bet you know where we’re going with this, don’t you?
 Like olive oil and nuts, avocados contain only monounsaturated fat, which can help raise good cholesterol, lower the bad and help prevent heart disease.
 The skin of an avocado also protects flesh from residual pesticides, says the American Chemical Society.
 Just inside the skin (where the flesh is really green) you’ll find 11 carotenoids that may help fight cancer and disease—so be sure to scrape all of that nutritious flesh out of the skin.
 On the South Beach Diet, avocados are Healthy Fats.
 A serving is about ½ an avocado.
-In Phase 2, women add one Healthy Fat per day, and Men get two Healthy Fats per day.

 9. Green Tea

 While all types of tea are brewed from leaves on the Camellia sinesis bush, green tea is made from unoxidized leaves and is one of the least processed types of tea available, according to Medical News Today.
 Therefore, it contains the most antioxidants and polyphenols, which, as we’ve learned, are being studied in their roles to prevent and treat heart disease, high cholesterol, several cancers, inflammatory bowel disease, liver disease and more.
 To benefit from all of green tea’s nutritional benefits, brew it at home.
 Bottled teas contain fewer polyphenols, according to the American Chemical Society.
-Unsweetened, brewed green tea is a zero calorie beverage and counts towards your daily 64-ounce water requirement on South Beach Diet.
+Unsweetened, brewed green tea is a zero calorie beverage and counts towards your daily fluid requirements on South Beach Diet.
 Enjoy!